-Capt.
-Trev fishes off of one of the most versatile charter fishing boats in the NC fishing charter fleet.
-We run a McKee Craft “Marathon Unsinkable” CC with a 2018 Yamaha 150 (Four Stroke) that will get you on the fishing grounds in no time!
+For inshore fishing, we charter a 20ft McKee Craft “Marathon Unsinkable” CC with a 2018 Yamaha 150 (Four Stroke) that will get you on the fishing grounds in no time!
 McKee Craft boats are made locally in North Carolina and are considered one of the most reputable and dependable NC Charter Boats ever produced.
 The Boat, named “No Bananaz” is from the McKee Craft’s “Unsinkable” line of boats and is uniquely designed to float under any and all unforeseen circumstances.
 This model McKee Craft is special because it excels in both Nearshore (within 20 miles from shore) and Inshore Fishing (Inlets, Creeks and Back-Water) unlike other North Carolina Charter Fishing Boats.

 What our Fishing Charter Boat “No Bananaz” has to offer:

 - 19’6 (22’ bow to engine) McKee Craft Center Console

 - T-Top (A must for the shade on those hot mid-summer days)

 - 2018 Yamaha 150hp outboard engine (quiet running)